-- the screening and laboratory results indicated that contaminated soil was not present, or - contaminated soil was identified and was left in place requiring the discharge to be reported and a site assessment to be conducted in accordance with Rule 62-780.600, F.A.C., or - contaminated soil was identified, excavated and results demonstrated that groundwater should not have been affected based on the: - o degree of contamination, - o horizontal and vertical extent of contamination in the excavated soil, - type of product believed to have been discharged, and - o site stratigraphy sand pack placed around the well screen prior to sampling and the well screen intercepting the groundwater table.
+- the screening and laboratory results indicated that contaminated soil was not present, or - contaminated soil was identified and was left in place requiring the discharge to be reported and a site assessment to be conducted in accordance with Rule 62-780.600, F.A.C., or - contaminated soil was identified, excavated and results demonstrated that groundwater should not have been affected based on the: - o degree of contamination, - o horizontal and vertical extent of contamination in the excavated soil, - o type of product believed to have been discharged, and - site stratigraphy.

 Subsequent to backfilling, the temporary monitoring well is to be installed in the area that represents the location believed to be most likely to have contamination as determined by the soil field screening results.
 If no soil contamination is found, the well is to be installed near the center of the former tank location.
-Minimum well construction details for a temporary monitoring well require a
+Minimum well construction details for a temporary monitoring well require a sand pack placed around the well screen prior to sampling and the well screen intercepting the groundwater table.